emiapwil/alto-draft/src/design.md

 ## Common ALTO Information Bases
 <!-- [[[ -->

-Two implementation choices are identified for ALTO services as discussed below.
+Two typical internal representations of ALTO server implementations, as known as ALTO information bases, are identified for ALTO services as discussed below.
 It can be seen that both structures are highly related to and can reflect the information sources they use.

 - End-to-End
 <!-- [[[ -->

-    In an end-to-end implementation, the network is represented as a full-mesh graph in which case the links are implicit and can be ignored.
-This can happen when the corresponding information source collects the information either by conducting end-to-end measurement methods itself or by making request to other information resources, whether it is forced to do so because of not having the condition or priority to get topological information or as an intentional choice.
+    In an end-to-end implementation, the network is represented as a full-mesh graph where the links are implicit and can be ignored.
+This can happen when the corresponding information source collects the information either by conducting end-to-end measurement methods or by making requests to other end-to-end information resources, whether as an intentional choice or being forced to do so because of the limitations of conditions or priorities to get topological information.

 <!-- ]]] -->
 - Topological
 <!-- [[[ -->

-    In this case the server is using a graph with explicit nodes and links, to represent a network.
+    In this case the server is using a graph with explicit nodes and links to represent a network.
 The graph is usually sparse and may have internal nodes that are transparent to the ALTO clients.
 Such examples are servers retrieving topology information from a SDN controller, from a data